-Remote control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
+Learn to fly a remote control aircraft or drone of your choice that is age/grade appropriate and compliant with FAA regulations, federal and state laws, and local ordinances.
 This exhibit choice is to include a notebook or poster including how the aircraft/drone was used and aerospace skills learned.
 Displaying the aircraft or drone is optional.
+Other topics could include how a quadcopter operates, controls used to fly a quadcopter, UAV regulations administered by Federal Aviation Administration, commercial, and emergency uses of UAVs, and more.